-The Illinois Public Health Institute works through partnerships to promote prevention and improve public health systems that maximize health and quality of life for the people of Illinois.
+The Illinois Public Health Institute (IPHI) mobilizes stakeholders, catalyzes partnerships, and leads action to promote prevention and improve public health systems in order to maximize health, health equity and quality of life for the people of Illinois.

 On Wednesday, Sept.
 28th IAPO coalition members gathered at the Illinois State University Alumni Center in Normal, IL for the IAPO’s annual in-person coalition meeting.
 Participants heard from a panel of speakers on national and state trends in obesity prevention policy and funding, honored the 2016 IAPO Health Champions, kicked off the fall HEAL Proposal […]

 The Bridging to Preventive Care Project is an initiative to ensure that Medicaid clients have access to community-based chronic disease prevention and management programs as part of their health plans.
 In collaboration with the Illinois Department of Healthcare and Family Services, the Illinois Public Health Institute, Illinois Alliance to Prevent Obesity, Illinois Department of Public […]

 REGISTER HERE to join the Illinois Alliance to Prevent Obesity at its annual in-person coalition meeting on Wednesday, Sept.
 28th, 2016 (10:00 AM – 2:30 PM CST) at the Illinois State University Alumni Center (101 North Main Street, Room 118 ) in Normal, IL.
 This once-yearly in-person meeting will include opportunities to: HEAR from policy […]

 As a result of continuous advocacy by health promotion and disease prevention groups like the Illinois Public Health Institute, Healthy Schools Campaign and others, and following a recommendation of the Enhanced Physical Education Task Force (EPETF), all Illinois public schools are now required to report the average number of days of physical education (P.E.) they […]